How to Elope in

 Want to get started on your Lake Tahoe Elopement?

-tahoe is 72 miles around - where should be your home base for your elopement?
+tahoe is 72 miles around - where should you stay for your elopement?

 Something that is overlooked a lot is how large Lake Tahoe is.
 A lot of times, folks will plan to stay in one region, but want their elopement to take place 30+ miles away.
 In a mountain setting like the Sierra, that adds up quickly in drive time and effort.
 Finding the best region of the lake to stay in is key to a great experience all around!